woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 #.
 On the line named :guilabel:`JVM Version`, you should see the Oracle JRE.
 (For historical reasons, it will be shown as "Java HotSpot.")

-.. note:: Read more about :ref:`running OpenGeo Suite in Production <sysadmin.production>`.
+.. note:: Read more about :ref:`running Boundless Suite in Production <sysadmin.production>`.

 Windows application servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: As mentioned above, OpenGeo Suite for Windows automatically includes the appropriate JRE.
+.. note:: As mentioned above, Boundless Suite for Windows automatically includes the appropriate JRE.
 No action is needed.

-If running OpenGeo Suite for Application Servers on a Windows system:
+If running Boundless Suite for Application Servers on a Windows system:

 #.
 Download the Oracle JRE.
 In your browser, navigate to `Oracle's download page for JRE 8 <http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html>`_.